Local community information

 One of the loveliest destinations in Melbourne for a picnic or walk.

-Beautiful lake with black swans; gardens, barbecues.
+Beautiful lake with black swans; gardens, barbecues and boat hire.

 http://parkweb.vic.gov.au/explore/parks/albert-park